treeverse/lakeFS/docs/reference/remote-authenticator.md

 }
 ```

 If the Remote Authenticator returns any HTTP status in the 2xx range, lakeFS considers this a successful authentication.
 Any HTTP status < 200 or > 300 is considered a failed authentication.
-If the Remote Authenticator returns a non-empty value for the `external_user_identifier` property along with a success HTTP status, lakeFS will use this external identifier instead of the internal lakeFS user identifier anywhere in the UI where a username is shown.
+If the Remote Authenticator returns a non-empty value for the `external_user_identifier` property along with a success HTTP status, lakeFS will show this identifier instead of an internal lakeFS user identifier in the UI.

 ## Sample Implementation